Royal Museums of Fine Arts of Belgium: Wiertz Museum

 The life and work of Antoine Wiertz are honoured in the artist's former studio at 62, rue Vautier/Vautierstraat in Ixelles, in the heart of the Leopold Quarter, near Brussels-Luxembourg railway station.
-This unique museum offers a striking view of the monumental paintings, statues and sketches marked by the Belgian romantic movement.
-The construction of this workshop-museum was agreed in 1850 between Wiertz and the Belgian Government.
-During the year following the artist's death, the entire collection of works then in his studio was bequeathed to the Belgian State.
+This museum offers a view of the monumental paintings, statues and sketches marked by the Belgian romantic movement.
+The construction of this workshop-museum was agreed in 1850 between Wiertz and the Belgian government.
+During the year following the artist's death, the entire collection of works then in his studio was bequeathed to the Belgian state.
 Since 1868, the Wiertz Museum has been part of the Royal Museums of Fine Arts of Belgium.